pongpisit/cloudflare-zero-trust-workshop/docs/06-ztna.md

 ---

-## Step 2: Add Public Hostname for Netdata
+## Step 2: Add Public Hostname(Published application routes) for Netdata

 After the connector is running, configure where traffic should go.
 We will expose the Netdata dashboard.